 - (1) Criminal Cases.
-The court may admit the following evidence in a criminal case: - (A) evidence of specific instances of a victim's sexual behavior, if offered to prove that someone other than the defendant was the source of semen, injury, or other physical evidence; - (B) evidence of specific instances of a victim's sexual behavior toward the defendant, if offered by the prosecutor or if offered by the defendant to prove consent; and - (C) evidence whose exclusion would violate the defendant's constitutional rights. - (2) Civil Cases.
+The court may admit the following evidence in a criminal case: - (A) evidence of specific instances of a victim's sexual behavior, if offered to prove that someone other than the defendant was the source of semen, injury, or other physical evidence; - (B) evidence of specific instances of a victim's sexual behavior with respect to the person accused of the sexual misconduct, if offered by the prosecutor or if offered by the defendant to prove consent; and - (C) evidence whose exclusion would violate the defendant's constitutional rights. - (2) Civil Cases.
 In a civil case, the court may admit evidence offered to prove a victim's sexual behavior or sexual predisposition if its probative value substantially outweighs the danger of harm to any victim and of unfair prejudice to any party.
 The court may admit evidence of a victim's reputation only if the victim has placed it in controversy.